|

 a 'Victory loaf'.

-It was named after Frederick Marquis, Lord Woolton, the ex-managing director of
+The Pie was named after Frederick Marquis, Lord Woolton, the ex-managing director of

-a store chain called Lewis (mainly in the north of England) and ex-social
+store chain called Lewis (mainly in the north of England) and ex-social

 worker, who was appointed Minister of Food in April 1940.